Boards and Commissions

 The Financial Advisory Committee advises the Board of Supervisors on financial matters of the Township.
 Projects are assigned by the Board of Supervisors on a case-by-case basis.
 Ad hoc members may be appointed by the Supervisors, if their expertise can benefit the research of a specific project.
 The Township Manager and the Board of Supervisors’ liaison are non-voting members of the committee.
 Meetings are as needed.

-Savitri Basavaiah, Vice Chair/Secretary
+Savitri Basavaiah, Vice Chair

 Ray Myslinski